AnyLog-co/documentation/blockchain commands.md

 The ID value can be provided by the user or generated dynamically when the policy is added to the ledger.
 If the value is auto-generated, it is based on the MD5 Hash value of the object.

+### Interacting with the blockchain data
+For a node to be active, it needs to maintain a local copy of the ledger in a local JSON file.
+The local copy becomes available by assigning the path and file name to the global variable ***blockchain_file***.
+A user can validate the availability and the structure of the blockchain using the command: ```blockchain test```.

 ## A Master Node
 A master node is a node that maintains a complete copy of the metadata in a local database.
 Maintaining a master node in the network is optional.